CaptainCodeman/rdx-model/readme.md

 })
 ```

 The state can be as simple or complex as needed.
 For this example we could have made the state be the numeric value directly, but that isn't typical in a real app.
-Likewise, the payload passed to a reducer method can be more than just a single value, it would be the same type of payload than an action typically has.
-Hmmn ...
+Likewise, the payload passed to a reducer method can be more than just a single value, it would be the same type of payload that an action typically has.
+Hmmn ... can you see where this is going?

 The `createModel` helper is really there just to aid typing.
 It not only defines the initial state but also infers the state type, so it doesn't need to be defined in each reducer function.
 Each reducer must accept the state as the first parameter and then an optional payload as a second parameter.
 Why this 'restriction'?
-Because these reducer methods are transformed into actionCreator-type function that both _create_ the action and _dispatch_ it in a single call.
+Because these reducer methods are transformed into actionCreator-type functions that both _create_ and _dispatch_ an action in a single call.

 Take the `add` reducer method on the `counter` state model above.
 This is converted into a strongly typed method on the store dispatch which allows you to call strongly typed methods to dispatch actions such as: